cloudera-cemea/CML_vHoL/README.md

 ## Lab 5: Interacting with the visual application (10 min)

-You have already seen that Cloudera Data Visualization is deployed in CML as an Application.
-In fact, any custom, UI app can be hosted within CML.
+You have already seen that Cloudera Data Visualization is deployed in Cloudera AI as an Application.
+In fact, any custom, UI app can be hosted within Cloudera AI.
 These can be streamlit, Django, or Rshiny (or other frameworks) apps that deliver custom visualization or incorporate a real-time model scoring.

 In the following steps we will deploy an Application for the Churn Customer project: